tiby312/tagu/README.md

-Build xml / html / svg programmatically by chaining structs together or with closures.
+Build xml / html / svg programmatically by chaining structs together or by closures.
 Instead of using a templating engine, write data/markup that 'looks like' rust.

 ## Example